xedla/algormeter/README.md

     p.isSuccess = stop

 ```
-Another maybe simplet way is to call statement break in main loop.
+Another maybe more simple way is to call statement break in main loop.
 See example3.py
 ## Problems function call optimization